Sohou08/Hadoop-Spark/file_format/readme.md

 ### 2. JSON (JavaScript object notation)

 JSON is a text Input Format containing record which might be in any form (string, integer, booleans, array, object, key-value, nested data...).
-It support serialization and deserialization process.
+It support serialization and deserialization process and is human readable.

 * __Advantage__
     * compressible